Anthony Roche: Career

-That attracted the interest of Fortuna Dusseldorf and signed for the then-Oberliga Nordrhein club from the Strikers.
+That attracted the interest of Fortuna Dusseldorf and he signed for the then-Oberliga Nordrhein club from the Strikers for the 2004/5 season.
 He failed to make an impact in Germany, despite coach Massimo Morales's hopes for his "killer instinct" in front of goal.

-He then joined English side and Yeovil Town in League Two, but failed to make an appearance.
+He then joined English side and Yeovil Town in League Two from July 2004, but retired in December 2004.

+After retirement

+After leaving Yeovil, Roche managed the Wynnum Wolves FC from January 2005 until December 2007.